7-Hydroxymitragynine (7-OH): What Parents Should Know

 Parent Playbook

 Warning signs.
-Pinpoint pupils, nausea, constipation, sedation, or **withdrawal** (anxiety, sweating, tremor, sleeplessness) when stopping heavy use.6–8
+Pinpoint pupils, nausea, constipation, heavy sedation, or withdrawal (anxiety, sweating, tremor, sleeplessness) when stopping heavy use.6–8

 If someone is in trouble.
-For extreme sleepiness, slowed breathing, or unresponsiveness, call 911.
-For guidance, call Poison Control: 1-800-222-1222.
+For extreme sleepiness, slowed breathing, or unresponsiveness, call 911 right away.
+For guidance in less urgent situations, call Poison Control: 1-800-222-1222.

 Myths vs. Facts